akshayaparida/rock-paper-scissors/README.md

-This project given by TheOdinProject.
+This project is given by TheOdinProject.